Performing Arts: Musical Theatre BFA

 The auditions will begin with a brief question and answer period with the audition’s faculty evaluators, after which applicants booked into the four-hour time period will be split up into two groups.
 One group will complete the dance component of the audition while the other completes the acting and voice components.
 The two groups will then switch and the process will repeat until every applicant has completed every portion of the audition.
 You will be given ample time to change into appropriate clothes.

-For the acting and voice components, all applicants will be brought into the audition rooms individually.
+For the acting and voice components, all applicants will volunteer when ready to be brought into the audition rooms individually.
 As stated above, you may be asked to work on your pieces in a manner that is different than how you prepared.
 Also, the evaluator might take an opportunity to ask you some questions about your understanding or interpretation of the piece, as well as a few questions about you.
 Our goal is to understand who you are and how you work.

 Once your audition is complete, you must check out with the audition staff in the check-in room.
 After that, you are free to leave.
 Although you might be finished early in the allotted time slot, please be prepared to stay for the full four hours.